dreamAviator/TkMusic/README.md

 **Playlists are saved in the m3u or m3u8 format, an open playlist format a lot of media players support

-***The tkinter File picker looks horrendous and outdated on linux, so I'm using PyQt5 for the file picker
+***The tkinter File picker looks horrendous and outdated on linux, so I'm using PyQt5 for the file picker.
+In general the tkinter interface on Linux does not look good, it looks old.
+If you are on Windows it looks like any other Windows application tho.